MuhammadAhmad7171/Advance-brain-tumor/README.md

-# Cross-Gated Multi-Path Attention Fusion (CG-MAF) for Brain Tumor MRI Classification
+# Explainable AI for Brain Tumor Classification using Cross-Gated Multi-Path Attention Fusion and Gate-Consistency Loss

 ![Network Architecture](Network.png)

 This repository provides the complete source code, ablation experiments, and results for our research:

-> **Cross-Gated Multi-Path Attention Fusion with Gate-Consistency Loss for Explainable Brain Tumor MRI Classification**
+> **Explainable AI for Brain Tumor Classification using Cross-Gated Multi-Path Attention Fusion and Gate-Consistency Loss**

 ---